Top 50 Adventures in Southeast Asia

 24. Visit the Dragons

 Komodo Dragons are the largest monitor lizards in the world and can grow up to three metres long!
 Their saliva is believed to contain so much bacteria that one bite from the creature can be deadly to humans.
 Native to the islands of Komodo, Flores and several other small Indonesian islands, the dragons have become a dangerous tourist attraction for thrill-seeking backpackers to Indonesia – just don’t get too close!
-You can arrange treks to see the dragons from the nearby islands of Lombok and Flores, you can go on a liveaboard dive trip, or you can see the dragons as part of this 9-day island-hopping adventure tour from Lombok to Flores.
+You can arrange treks to see the dragons from the nearby islands of Lombok and Flores.
+One of the best ways to explore Komodo National Park is on the epic 4-day, 3-night island hopping adventure from Lombok to Flores where you’ll visit uninhabited islands, go snorkelling and spot dragons along the way!

 25. Go Snorkelling